Tilde: Negation

+JavaScript also uses tilde as bitwise NOT.
+Because bitwise operators work on integers, and numbers in JavaScript are 64 bit floating point numbers, the operator converts numbers to a 32-bit signed integer before it performing the negation.
+The conversion truncates the fractional part and most significant bits.
+This lets two tildes ~~x to be used as a short syntax to cast to integer.
+However, it is not recommended as use for truncation.
+In contrast, it does not truncate BigInts, which are arbitrarily large integers.

+Other uses

 In C++ and C#, the tilde is also used as the first character in a class's method name (where the rest of the name must be the same name as the class) to indicate a destructor – a special method which is called at the end of the object's life.

-In ASP.NET application tilde ('~') is used as a shortcut to the root of the application's virtual directory.
+In ASP.NET applications, tilde ('~') is used as a shortcut to the root of the application's virtual directory.

-In the CSS stylesheet language, the tilde is used for the indirect adjacent combinator as part of a selector.
+In the CSS stylesheet language, the tilde finds the element selected by the right-hand side that shares the parent with an element selected by the left-hand side.

-In the D programming language, the tilde is used as an array concatenation operator, as well as to indicate an object destructor and bitwise not operator.
+In the D programming language, the tilde is used as bitwise not operator, concatenation operator such as those of arrays, and to indicate an object destructor.
 Tilde operator can be overloaded for user types, and binary tilde operator is mostly used to merging two objects, or adding some objects to set of objects.
 It was introduced because plus operator can have different meaning in many situations.
-For example, what to do with "120" + "14" ?
-Is this a string "134" (addition of two numbers), or "12014" (concatenation of strings) or something else?
+For example, "120" + "14" may produce "134" (addition of two numbers), "12014" (concatenation of strings), or something else.
 D disallows + operator for arrays (and strings), and provides separate operator for concatenation (similarly PHP programming language solved this problem by using dot operator for concatenation, and + for number addition, which will also work on strings containing numbers).

 In Eiffel, the tilde is used for object comparison.
-If a and b denote objects, the boolean expression a ~ b has value true if and only if these objects are equal, as defined by the applicable version of the library routine is_equal, which by default denotes field-by-field object equality but can be redefined in any class to support a specific notion of equality.
+If a and b denote objects, the Boolean expression a ~ b has value true if and only if these objects are equal, as defined by the applicable version of the library routine is_equal, which by default denotes field-by-field object equality but can be redefined in any class to support a specific notion of equality.
 If a and b are references, the object equality expression a ~ b is to be contrasted with a = b which denotes reference equality.
 Unlike the call a.is_equal (b), the expression a ~ b is type-safe even in the presence of covariance.